gelanchez/ESP32-asyncServer-data/README.md

 - [Bootstrap](https://getbootstrap.com/), the CSS framework, decorates the webpages.

 ## Schematic
 The following parts have been used in the electronic circuit.
-Nevertheless, they can be replaced for other similar ones with little change in the code.
+Nevertheless, they can be replaced by other similar ones with little change in the code.
 - 1x LED.
 - 1x MF52D NTC thermistor.
 - 1x photoresistor.